GEO for eCommerce: How AI Is Replacing Traditional Search (2026 Guide)

 Agentic Commerce & AI-Driven Shopping: Why Visibility Rules Are Changing

-There’s no doubt: online shopping is entering a new phase.
-And not only because istead of typing short keywords into Google, people now ask AI assistants to find, compare, and even buy products for them.
-But because they start searching in Google in the same way, asking longer, more conversational questions.
+The message is clear: online shopping has entered a new phase.
+Instead of typing short keywords into Google, people now ask AI assistants to find, compare, and even buy products for them.
+They're asking longer, more conversational questions:

 "Find a sustainable skincare brand that ships to the Netherlands."
 "What's the best Bluetooth speaker under €150 with free returns?"

-AI-powered shopping experiences don’t just list results, they curate, summarize, and recommend.
+AI-powered shopping experiences don't just list results — they curate, summarize, and recommend.
 For merchants, that means traditional SEO visibility is no longer enough.
-And now people expect “AI-like” clarity everywhere.

 In this article, we'll explore:

-- What Magento and Shopify merchants can do today to stay visible in AI-driven search results.
+llms.txtto agentic commerce protocols — that merchants need to understand - What Magento and Shopify merchants can do today to stay visible in AI-driven search results

 From SEO to GEO and GXO: Understanding the Shift

-That’s where GEO (Generative Engine Optimization) and GXO (Generative Experience Optimization) come in — the new layers of visibility that go beyond search rankings.
+That's where GEO and GXO come in — new layers of visibility that go beyond search rankings.

 GEO (Generative Engine Optimization)